 It doesn’t allow any fumes inside your house.
-You may have to reline your masonry chimney for preventing condensation of harmful pollutants.
+You may have to reline your masonry chimney for preventing the condensation of harmful pollutants.

 Direct Vented Fireplace

 They do not require any chimney.
 There are 2 pipes in a direct vent.
-One pipe draws outside air into a sealed firebox for combustion and the other pipe dissipate the combustion exhausts and by-products outdoors.
+One pipe draws outside air into a sealed firebox for combustion and the other pipe dissipates the combustion exhausts and by-products outdoors.

-A Vent-Free Fireplace
+A Ventless Fireplace

 It does not produce any fumes, hence does not require a chimney or a vent.
 It can be installed anywhere in your house.
-They draw air from the room for combustion and are highly efficient since no heat is discharged through chimney or vent.
+They draw air from the room for combustion and are highly efficient since no heat is discharged through the chimney or vent.
 This is a more reliable design.

 Choice of Fuel

-To choose fuel for your gas fireplace is the easiest thing to do.
+Choosing the fuel for your gas fireplace is the easiest thing to do.
 You do have only two choices here.

 - Natural Gas

 Among these two, natural gas is the cheapest fuel.
-If you have a natural gas connection at home, always go for natural gas fireplace.
+If you have a natural gas connection at home, always go for a natural gas fireplace.

 Gas Log Sets

-You can install it anywhere in your house if gas supply is available.
+You can install it anywhere in your house if the gas supply is available.
 Gas log sets are the cheapest option among other gas fireplaces.
 You have plenty of options in a gas log set.

 It’s the most attractive choice.
 A bed of sparkling glass chips will be a real treat to your eyes.
 But these are comparatively costly.